Children’s handwashing hygiene

 • After coughing, sneezing or blowing their nose

 Soap and water are preferable for washing the hands, but sanitiser can also be used in a pinch.
-By following these proper hand wash steps, you can ensure that the transmission of germs is greatly reduced while keeping the children around you healthy and happy.
+By following these proper handwashing steps, you can ensure that the transmission of germs is greatly reduced while keeping the children around you healthy and happy.